elastest/elastest.io-docs/docs/deploying/kubernetes.md

 - Execute **`sudo minikube ip`** to get the cluster ip.
 - Open your browser and navigate to http://*CLUSTER-IP*:37000

-<h4 class="holder-subtitle link-top">AWS (Single Node)</h4>
+<h4 class="holder-subtitle link-top">AWS</h4>

-If you want to deploy ElasTest on a k8s cluster in AWS, you will need to do something else before executing the command to start ElasTest on k8s.
+If you want to deploy ElasTest on a k8s cluster in AWS (in a single node), you will need to do something else before executing the command to start ElasTest on k8s.

 ##### Cluster Configuration
 - Extend default NodePort range